chromilo/udacity-aws-scholarship/README.md

 Day 5:
 1. Yesterday I took some time off to play some soccer.
 Friend got injured with complete closed talus dislocation on his right ankle.
 A 90 degree dislocation at ball joint.
 Couldn't study much after hearing that.
 2. Today I finished AWS MLE lesson 3.4.
 Updated my Github blog.
-3. I no longer have free tier so I would have to figure out which of the exercises to do.
+3. I no longer have AWS free tier so I would have to figure out which of the exercises to do without incurring too much.

 Day 4:
 1. Yesterday I finished AWS MLE lessone 2.16.